mlswg/mls-protocol/draft-ietf-mls-protocol.md

 does not necessarily provide the same FS or PCS guarantees than a Commit message.

+[[OPEN ISSUE: We have to decide if we want an external coordination via the application of a Handshake proposal.]]

 ## Encryption Keys

 As described in {{message-framing}}, MLS encrypts three different